-Despite the consolidation of the public accounts established with IMF support under the Stand-By Arrangement agreed in 2013, the deficit observed in 2015 widened due to the process of recapitalising state-owned banks, the cost of which amounts to 1.6% of GDP.
-Despite the adverse economic situation, the public deficit is expected to reduce slightly in 2016.
-The increase in civil service salaries and customs exemptions for imported inputs planned as part of the tax reforms will be offset by VAT reform.
+Despite the consolidation of the public accounts established with IMF support under the Stand-By Arrangement agreed in 2013, the deficit observed in 2015 widened.
+In spite of the adverse economic situation, the public deficit is expected to reduce slightly in 2016 but to a lesser extent than expected with the Finance Act of 2016.
+During the first semester of 2016, receipts grew by 7%, partly bolstered by the contribution of indirect taxes whereas direct taxes declined compared to the first semester of 2015.
+Expenditures have increased by 23% compared to the previous budgetary year, owing to a rise in expenditure attributed to payroll and debt service.
+Public debt should continue to increase, especially external debt.
 The authorities should be able to borrow in order to finance some of the public debt, particularly from Islamic banks.

 The low commodity prices have had very little impact on the external accounts.
 Although the energy balance was in surplus, the fall in exports and the drop in tourism income led to a sizeable current account deficit.
 In 2016, tourism income will struggle to recover, although Tunisia could benefit from the slight growth upturn in Europe, to which it directs 70% of exports.